 Today, Gene is recognized as a go-to-person to address relationships and legislation in the California Legislature, to affect proposed regulations, and to challenge agency actions in court.
-In addition to being an authority on the rule-making process, he is front and center, representing individual clients and a business coalition, on the implementation of California's green chemistry law, and continues his Proposition 65 practice, a practice he began in 1986, the year the initiative passed.
+In addition to being an authority on the rule-making process, he is front and center, representing individual clients and business associations, on the implementation of California's green chemistry law, also known as the safer consumer products regulation, and continues to be heavily involved in Proposition 65, a practice he began in 1986, the year the initiative passed.

 Further, Gene advises and represents his business and trade association clients on legislation affecting business, other environmental regulatory issues at Cal-EPA, such as VOCs in consumer products, insurance legislation and regulations, and public contracts.

 While Gene works hard to achieve public policy results favorable to his clients, litigation is necessary at times.
-He handles court challenges to legislation on constitutional grounds, to regulations lacking legal authority, to administrative mandates as "underground regulations," and to public contracts for procedural violations.
+He handles court challenges to legislation on constitutional grounds, to regulations lacking legal authority, to administrative actions without a scientific, factual or legal basis, and to public contracts for procedural violations.
 His reputation and experience as a litigator furthers his credibility as a public policy advocate.